2kranki/libCmn/README.md

 using Xcode, you will find a test program for almost every object.
 Some tests are pretty complete, but they are always a work in-progress.

+I am slowly moving my testing environment from Xcode to the command line and make/nmake.
+I use the "objects.json.txt" file to generate make files using the program, genMake, found in the "programs" directory.  genMake will generate a makefile for either MacOSX and Windows right now.
+The make file does contain specific locations for the libraries and programs that I use.
+To generate everything and test it, I use the following:

+    ./genMake.sh                            # generates Windows and MacOSX make files make -f Makefile.macosx.txt all         # compile library routines to /tmp make -f Makefile.macosx.txt install     # Install library to ~/Support/lib/macosx make -f Makefile.macosx.txt tests       # Perform all library tests make -f Makefile.macosx.txt programs    # compile utility programs such as genmake

+You can run specific tests using:
+    make -f Makefile.macosx.txt test_abc    # Run test abc

+In Windows, the system works the same way:
+    #genMake  --msc32  -o Makefile.win32.txt  objects.json.txt  # I actually do this in MacOSX.
+    nmake /f Makefile.win32.txt all         # compile library routines to /tmp nmake /f Makefile.win32.txt install     # Install library to ~/Support/lib/macosx nmake /f Makefile.win32.txt tests       # Perform all library tests nmake /f Makefile.win32.txt programs    # compile utility programs such as genmake

+It is my plan to add other environments such as PIC32MX and PIC32MZ as neeeded.

 *** Use at your own risk. ***